mcmielleman/StarTrekMod/README.md

 # StarTrekMod
-This mod is currently being created by mcmielleman and Brycey92 for the Galaxy-Craft server.
+This mod is currently being created by mielleman and Brycey92 for the Galaxy-Craft server.
 Its functionality will be documented eventually.